|

 up a system of coloured boxes to store different items

-yellow box and business magazines and article in the red
+yellow box and business magazines and articles in the red

 box.)